xavdid/website/posts/gaming-on-a-budget/index.md

 ![](./images/amazon_gaming.png)

-**Every month** (on the 1st of the month, or the first weekday if it's a weekend), Amazon Prime members can claim members can claim a 4-6 DRM-free games on [Amazon Gaming](https://gaming.amazon.com/home).
+**Every month** (on the 1st weekday of the month), Amazon Prime members can claim members can claim a 4-6 DRM-free games on [Amazon Gaming](https://gaming.amazon.com/home).
 Even better, you keep these games if your prime memberships lapses.

 ![](images/steam.png)